- Briefing Room

 Washington, DC 20590

-The Federal Highway Administration (FHWA) is committed to providing leadership in and support of comprehensive multi-modal metropolitan and statewide planning.
-In the Washington Division Office, our role includes policy and program guidance as well as information and advice on FHWA, state, regional, and local transportation planning and program matters in Washington.
+Planning – The Federal Highway Administration (FHWA) is committed to providing leadership in and stewardship for cooperative, continuing, and comprehensive multi-modal metropolitan and statewide planning.
+Our role includes policy and program guidance as well as providing information and advice on FHWA, state, regional, and local transportation planning and program matters in Washington.

 Sharleen Bakeman, Transportation Specialist

-For current legislation and regulations pertaining to metropolitan and statewide planning, air quality, and other environmental regulations as outlined below, to go to the FHWA HQ planning website.
+For current legislation and regulations pertaining to metropolitan and statewide planning, the Clean Air Act and air quality, and other environmental regulations as outlined below, go to the FHWA HQ planning website.